BalderHolst/uni-notes/Interupts.md

 Microcontrolers usually have designated interrupt pins.

+When an interrupt is triggered, the interrupt handler adds the interrupt to a cue for execution.

 All interrupts can be enabled/disabled by the *global interrupt* ([[atmel-0856-avr-instruction-set-manual.pdf#page=161|for atmega32A]]).

 >[!example]- AtMega32A Interrupts